 WASHINGTON, D.C. — Twenty people protesting the Rockwool insulation plant in Jefferson County were arrested by Washington, D.C. police outside the Danish Embassy Thursday afternoon.

 BREAKING: FAMILIES, WORKERS, & RESIDENTS OF JEFFERSON COUNTY, WEST VIRGINIA ARE AT THE DANISH EMBASSY IN DC TO PEACEFULLY PROTEST THE FACTORY: ROCKWOOL.
-ROCKWOOL IS A DANISH CORPORATION THAT PLANS TO EMIT OVER HUNDREDS OF TONS OF POLLUTANTS ANNUALLY ACROSS THE STREET FROM AN ELEMENTARY SCHOOL. #RESISTROCKWOOL #DANISHEMBASSYACTION #TOXICROCKWOOL SUPPORT US BELOW: Pay Pal: https://www.paypal.me/ResistRockwool GoFundMe: https://www.gofundme.com/fighting-for-our-children-clean-air-amp-water Funds will be used to help Support the Citizens of Jefferson County with their Nonviolent Moral Direct Action today and for any future Nonviolent Moral Direct Action.
+ROCKWOOL IS A DANISH CORPORATION THAT PLANS TO EMIT OVER HUNDREDS OF TONS OF POLLUTANTS ANNUALLY ACROSS THE STREET FROM AN ELEMENTARY SCHOOL.
+WE THINK THIS IS UNACCEPTABLE & IMMORAL. #RESISTROCKWOOL #DANISHEMBASSYACTION #TOXICROCKWOOL SUPPORT US BELOW: Pay Pal: https://www.paypal.me/ResistRockwool GoFundMe: https://www.gofundme.com/fighting-for-our-children-clean-air-amp-water Funds will be used to help Support the Citizens of Jefferson County with their Nonviolent Moral Direct Action today and for any future Nonviolent Moral Direct Action.
 We appreciate your support!

 Posted by Resist Rockwool on Thursday, March 28, 2019

 They were there to confront Acting Ambassador Henrik Hahn.